wstrater/spring-cloud-sample/README.md

-While working with the gateway if kept getting an exception in `org.springframework.cloud.gateway.filter.NettyRoutingFilter` This appears to be a know bug and a fix is scheduled to be released.
+While working with the gateway if kept getting an exception in `org.springframework.cloud.gateway.filter.NettyRoutingFilter` This appears to be a known bug and a fix is scheduled to be released.
 I copied the code from the post to work around it for now.